 Costa Rica is 51,100 square kilometers (19,714 square miles).
 This makes it just a bit smaller than West Virginia, or, for a trickier to grasp comparison: 58% of the greater metropolitan area of Los Angeles.

-The population in the 2011 census was roughly 4,300,000; just over twice the population of West Virginia, or 24% of the population of the greater metropolitan area of Los Angeles.
+The population in the 2022 census was roughly 5,044,000.
 Costa Rica may be small, but it is the land bridge between North and South America.
 It sits between the Caribbean and the Pacific, and mountain ranges through the center decide which ocean the rains will wash out to.

 While a tiny country geographically, ecologically Costa Rica is almost too good to believe.
 It has more species of mammals and birds than the continental United States and Canada combined, and unmatched flora that includes over 1,400 species of wild orchids alone.
-This we have not tried to compare to either West Virginia or the greater metropolitan area of Los Angeles.
 For the adventurer Costa Rica boasts world class rapids, unparalleled sport fishing on two coasts, surfing on legendary beach, point and river breaks, and perhaps most importantly, a world famous national park system waiting to be shown to you by boat, kayak, foot and horseback.

 Temperatures in Costa Rica vary from below freezing at night at high altitudes to the high 80´s at sea level.
 In the cloud and rain forests, humidity often hovers around the 100% mark.
 The Central Valley (altitude 3,000 to 5,000 feet), which includes San Jose, is noted for its eternal spring-like weather with average temperatures in the high 60´s F.